Humanistic Sukkot Service: Saturday, October 19, 2 PM

-You can download the Sukkot service here.
+You can download the service brochure from here.

 Sukkot follows the Jewish New Year.
 This eight-day festival, also known as Hag Haasif, Festival of the Ingathering, originally was a fall harvest festival.
 The sukkot (booths decorated with greens and fruits) were huts built in the fields for shelter during the harvest.